 There are two separate procedures for the different nomination paths.
 However, all potential candidates should read and download the Associates Application pack to understand the nature of the RBSA as an artist-led charity and the benefits and responsibilities of Associateship.

-Note: The Society expects those contemplating nomination to have a substantial body of work already in their portfolio.
-It is from this portfolio that your proposer and seconder will select the work to be shown in the Candidates Exhibition.
+Note: The Society expects those contemplating nomination to have a substantial body of work already in their portfolio from which they can select work to be shown in the Candidates Exhibition.

 For those Candidates who have two full Members (not Associates) to propose and second their Nomination download the form and complete it with your details and obtain the original signatures of your proposer and seconder.